kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/03_hello_world_Pods/transcript.md

 kgp -o wide
 ```

-This shows a bit more info, in particular which worker node the pod is running on, as well as the pod's IP address.
+This gives us bit more detail, in particular which worker node the pod is running on, as well as the pod's IP address.
 Kubernetes has it's own private internal network and that ip address belongs to that private network.

 That means that we can't access that network from outside, such as from my macbook: